 2. Small Modern Eco-Cabin Plans with a Loft “Nova”

 Total floor area: 524 ft²

 Loft: 124 ft²

 DIY building cost: $36,800

 Eco-friendly green living often means a small carbon footprint and Eco-Cabin Nova is indeed small.
 It is obvious that a one-bedroom house can be much greener than 10 bedrooms mansion.
-Unlike many larger homes plans, these small cabin floor plans feature a useful foyer/storage room leading to the dining area.
+Unlike many larger homes plans, these small cabin floor plans with a loft feature a useful foyer/storage room leading to the dining area.
 At the same time, the living room is connected to 105 sq. ft. porch via double doors.

 The upstairs space is large enough for a perfect bedroom or an office.
 The porch area can be easily extended to the left side of the house.
 Many cabin plans with wrap-around porch have a roof cover.
 Nova’s design will allow extending the existing roof over the porch creating a nice shelter from the elements.
 What can be better than drinking a cup of hot coffee on your porch with a morning newspaper or whatever device you’re getting your news from?

 Get Nova floor plans here

 Loft: 72 ft²

 Porch: 98 ft²